zhiroul2/finalproject/results.md

 in our node class, we store the int Nodeid, double x_, double y_, vector<edge> adjLists, and in each edge class, it stores int start, int end, double distance.

-Since we have no idea what's the order of the user's input of nodes, so we resize the dynamic array of nodes based on the node id.As a consequence of this type of behavior, there will be NULL in our Nodelist_(Another reason we use Node* instead of Node, we want avoid useless memory allocation onb stack).
+Since we have no idea what's the order of the user's input of nodes, so we resize the dynamic array of nodes based on the node id.As a consequence of this type of behavior, there will be NULL in our Nodelist_(Another reason we use Node* instead of Node, we want avoid useless memory allocation on stack).

 In order to visualize the graph, we store the double x_, double y_ as the maximum value of x coordinate and y coordinate.Since our dataset is too large, we times 0.1 to our x and y to keep the ratios.
 Meanwhile we also track the number of total edges as a class variable to show the general settings of the dataset in our graph.